holochain/docs-pages/src/pages/get-started/install-advanced.md

 [Flakes](https://wiki.nixos.org/wiki/Flakes) is an experimental but well-supported feature of the Nix package manager that makes it easier to manage dependencies consistently.
 [Enable flakes on your system.](https://wiki.nixos.org/wiki/Flakes#Enable_flakes_temporarily)

+### Entering an ad-hoc shell

-The flake-based one-liner to get you an ad-hoc Holonix shell looks like this:
+The flake-based one-liner to get you an ad-hoc Holonix shell (that is, not using a local flake file) looks like this:

 ```shell
 nix develop github:holochain/holonix
 ```

+#### Specifying a certain release

 The above one-liner will give you the latest version of Holochain from branch `main`.
 To get an ad-hoc shell with a specific version of Holochain, use the flag `--override-input versions <version_path>`.